-MUHBA Via sepulcral romana
+MUHBA - Museu d'Història de Barcelona - Via sepulcral romana

 The Plaça de la Vila de Madrid, located very near La Rambla and the Plaça Catalunya of Barcelona, is well worth stopping to see.
 Surrounded by buildings with elegant façades, the square contains the most important burial site from the Roman city of Barcino.
-An area of the old town, Ciutat Vella, which reveals Barcelona's Roman past.
+An area of the old town, Ciutat Vella, which reveals the city's Roman past.

 You may be also interested

-from 4,00 €
+from 18,00 €

-from 12,15 € from 25,00 €
+from 25,00 €

-from 12,00 € from 71,00 € from 25,00 € from 14,00 €
+from 9,50 € from 40,00 € from 14,00 € from 33,00 €